arsh1991/Fat-Cat/Wiki/dishant-log.md

 ### Week 5

+## XP Core Value: Simplicity

+Simplicity in Extreme programming refers to replacing complex tasks with simpler ones.
+In week 5, we divided the work by taking up one feature of the game.
+Each team member was assigned one functionality.
+Dishant- Collision feature
+Aditi- End Game
+Arshdeep- Character replacement
+Dipro- Start Game
+Suhel-Game scoring

 ### October 22, Sunday
 Studied the collision feature in MelonJs
 Checked in base source code for the game